Building an EU AI Act Compliance Team: Roles and Responsibilities

 For Enterprises

 - Phase 3 (6-12 months): Implement full technical documentation, logging, and monitoring capabilities for all high-risk systems.
-Roll out AI literacy training organization-wide.
+Roll out AI literacy training organisation-wide.
 Establish incident response and post-market monitoring processes.

 - Phase 4 (Ongoing): Conduct regular compliance audits.
 Update risk assessments as systems evolve.
-Engage with regulatory authorities and participate in the development of codes of practice and harmonized standards.
+Engage with regulatory authorities and participate in the development of codes of practice and harmonised standards.

 Governance Frameworks

-The AI compliance team should operate within a defined governance framework that sets out:
+Your compliance team should work inside a defined governance framework, one that spells out:

-- Policies: High-level organizational commitments to AI compliance and responsible AI use.
+- Policies: High-level organisational commitments to AI compliance and responsible AI use.

-- Standards: Detailed requirements for AI system development, procurement, deployment, and monitoring that operationalize the Act's obligations.
+- Standards: Detailed requirements for AI system development, procurement, deployment, and monitoring that operationalise the Act's obligations.

 - Procedures: Step-by-step processes for risk classification, impact assessment, documentation, incident reporting, and regulatory engagement.

-- Controls: Technical and organizational measures that ensure compliance is maintained, including audit trails, access controls, and change management processes.
+- Controls: Technical and organisational measures that ensure compliance is maintained, including audit trails, access controls, and change management processes.

 - Metrics: Key performance indicators (KPIs) for measuring compliance effectiveness, such as the percentage of AI systems with complete documentation, the number of completed impact assessments, and training completion rates.